lrleon/go-breaker/README.md

 - `mu`: A mutex to ensure thread-safe operations.
 - `Config`: Configuration settings for the breaker.
-- `tripped`: A boolean indicating if the breaker is tripped.
+- `triggered`: A boolean indicating if the breaker is triggered.
-- `lastTripTime`: The last time the breaker was tripped.
+- `lastTripTime`: The last time the breaker was triggered.
 - `latencyWindow`: A window to track latencies.

 ## Methods